-Choose one or two vocabulary words each day and put them on the board.
+1. Choose one or two vocabulary words each day and put them on the board.

 More than 2 words can be overwhelming and detract from a student's ability to recall and use them.

-Using one notecard per word, have students write the word on one side, then the definition, part of speech, and a context sentence on the other side.
-The context sentence can be useful as hint when students can't immediately recall a word.
-A model and example can be seen to the right.
+2. Using one note card per word, have students write the word on one side, then the definition, part of speech, and a context sentence on the other side

-Make sure that your students keep their vocabulary cards together somewhere in the classroom where they will not get lost and can be accessed easily during class time.
-Having a card box or putting vocabulary on rings are both useful organizational strategies.
+3. Make sure that your students keep their vocabulary cards together somewhere in the classroom where they will not get lost and can be accessed easily during class time.

-Step 3: Help students learn the words by using their cards
+Step 3: Help students learn the words by using cards